LearningKijo/KQL/KQL-XDR-Hunting/MicrosoftSecurity-Threat-Insight/MicrosoftSecurity-ThreatInsight/2023-MicrosoftSecurity-ThreatInsight/20230407-MangoSandstorm.md

-# MERCURY and DEV-1084: Destructive attack on hybrid environment
+# MERCURY and DEV-1084: Destructive attack on hybrid environments

 > [!Important]
 > April 2023 update – Microsoft Threat Intelligence has shifted to a new threat actor naming taxonomy aligned around the theme of weather.
 MERCURY is now tracked as Mango Sandstorm and DEV-1084 is now tracked as Storm-1084.